 Teachers who model writing using guided writing opportunities and demonstrate writing through innovative ideas will find their classes’ attitudes towards the activity positive.
 Children experience high-level teaching focused on the use of language, sentence structure, phonemical awareness, and punctuation.

 As teachers, we understand the importance of evaluation, so consider whether you are providing effective reading and writing instructions within your classroom.
-Access the check-up tool to see how you could improve your teaching to increase early literacy skills.
+Download the Google Doc check-up tool to see how you could improve your teaching to increase early literacy skills.